 Links to my published writing about art can be viewed here.

 - Gallery Assistant at Fed Galleries @ KCAD – Due to the evolution of my disabilities, I am doing less of the manual labor associated with this job, but contributing more towards the research, writing, and editing of statements/labels and various other needed tasks.

 - Administrative Support to the Art History Department @ KCAD – Providing a variety of administrative support including running copies, research, and scanning books.

-- Freelance Consultant, Editor, Writer – I continue to provide freelance editing to clients, including Fitra Journal, and have provided research/writing for other galleries/museums, such as the US IS THEM exhibition at UICA in early 2017.
+- Freelance Consultant, Editor, Writer – I have provided freelance editing to clients, including Fitra Journal and The Lifestyle Magazine, sensitivity readings for LGBTQ+ and disability/neurodiversity matters, and have provided research/writing for other galleries/museums, such as the US IS THEM exhibition at UICA in early 2017.
 I occasionally am able to write for publication as well.